0xzrf/zig-http/README.md

 ## INTRO
-This is an HTTP server written in ZIG from scratch, that allows you to do CRUD operation on a contact server, serving both frontend and backend
+This is an HTTP server written in ZIG from scratch, that allows you to do CRUD operation on a contact server, serving just the backend
 Ideally, this should be able to handle request from both browser and curl.

 # DESIGN